donejs/donejs/docs/guide.md

 In the final parts of the guide we will make an [optimized, progressively loaded production build](Features.html#section=section_Progressiveloading) and [deploy it to a CDN](Features.html#section=section_DeploytoaCDN).
 We will conclude with creating a [mobile and desktop](Features.html#section=section_iOS_Android_andDesktopBuilds) version of the application.

+If you run into any problems, let us know [on Gitter](https://gitter.im/donejs/donejs), we're happy to help out.

 @body

 ## Setup